karanimaina/Organisational-Api/README.md

  <li>Postman</li>

  ## BDD
-  <li>Click on the link :  https://organisational-news-portal-api.herokuapp.com/users/new</li>
+  <li>Click on the link :  </li>
   <li>copy the url  and place it in the postman url bar,Navigate to the post man and select post verb, </li>
   <li>on the body  rab select raw and  type json </li>
   <li>pass this data
   {
-"name":"Ruth Mwangi"
+"name":"Felix maina"
 "position":"Manager",
 "staff_role":"Editor"
 }
   </li>
 <li>click on send , you get an output similar to what you have typed with the  given Id</li>
 <li></li>
-<li>you can query by passing the Id generated ,replace the is with the number provided, https://organisational-news-portal-api.herokuapp.com/user/:id</li>
+<li>you can query by passing the Id generated ,replace the is with the number provided, /li>

 ## Contributions
 for any queries , contributions to the project feel free to reach out  @karani.maina2010@gmail.com

+## License
+### License

+MIT License

+Copyright (c) 2022 Felix Maina

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.